 Still, most consumers see little difference between used-car policies and a new-car warranty: These policies can cover anything from the powertrain to the electrical system to audio accessories, though some will only pay a portion of the repair costs.
 To better understand these warranties, we checked a number of used-car policies at dealerships and online.
 We also consulted with a few experts.
 Here's what we found:

 - Basic used: In most states, dealerships and private parties are allowed to sell a car as-is, without a warranty.
-Dealers will sometimes offer a minimal warranty to help sell the car.
+Dealers will sometimes offer a minimal warranty to help sell the vehicle.
 These policies are rudimentary, offering to pay some percentage — for example, 50 percent of parts and labor for specific components that fail.
 They have a limited shelf life, though, and often expire anywhere from 30 days to a year after the purchase of the car.

-- Extended-length: Often called service contracts, these programs are similar to extended-length warranties that are available for new cars.
+- Extended-length: Often called service contracts, these extended warranty programs are similar to extended-length warranties that are available for new cars.
 They protect used-car purchasers from costly failures down the road — in some cases, up to 100,000 original miles.
 Policies come in all shapes and sizes: Some cover only the most serious engine failures, while others include everything short of regular maintenance.
 Basic policies usually carry higher deductibles than pricier ones, putting more out-of-pocket expense on the consumer.

 - Certified pre-owned: In addition to the balance of the original bumper-to-bumper and powertrain warranties, nearly all certified pre-owned vehicles carry some extra coverage to provide extra appeal.
 Programs generally include longer powertrain coverage, in some cases going as long as 100,000 original miles.
-Some automakers also have bumper-to-bumper policies that cover most components for a short while after purchase.
+Some automakers also have bumper-to-bumper policies that cover most vehicle components for a short while after purchase.
 Many policies have a nominal deductible and virtually all of them provide roadside assistance.

 - Implied: Implied warranties are required in a handful of states that don't allow a used car to be sold as-is.
 In such situations, sellers can only sell what could reasonably be called a motor vehicle, meaning it has to run.
 In such cases, if the buyer drove the car for a week and the wheels fell off, and a mechanic could prove that whatever caused the failure existed at the time of sale, the seller might be obligated to make repairs.